Bioconductor/BioC2021/content/submissions.md

 ## Submission types

 ### Short talk
-Focused on a package, an application note, or the presentation of a new research project that seeks input and collaborations from the community.
+Focused on a package, an application note, or a presentation of current research.
+Presentations seeking collaboration or input from the community are encouraged.

 ### Software demo ("short workshop")
 30-45 min demonstration of a software package or workflow.